mansong1/Azure-WebServer/README.md

 * The default value of the **resource_group_name** variable is unset.
 Define your own value.
 * The default value of the **instance_count** variable is 1.
 This defines the number of VMs to deploy.

+### Deploy the infrastructure

+1. Initialise the Terraform environment by running the following command in the directory where you cloned this repo.

+`terraform plan`

+The provider plug-ins download from the Terraform registry into the **.terraform** folder in the directory where we ran the command.

+2. Run the following command to deploy the infrastructure to Azure.

+`terraform apply`

+### Clean up the environment

+`terraform destroy`